2013 International Origin

 The 2013 International Origin was the third and final edition of International Origin between England and Exiles.
-For 2013, the competition had reverted back to a single-match format and aimed to give England a good mid-season test in preparation for the 2013 Rugby League World Cup in November.
+For 2013, the competition had reverted to a single-match format and aimed to give England a good mid-season test in preparation for the 2013 Rugby League World Cup in November.
 The match was played on 14 June 2013 at the Halliwell Jones Stadium.